-Note: Students looking to begin work towards the Health Information Administration degree and who have not yet been admitted to IUPUI or the School of Informatics and Computing should choose the appropriate category from the menu provided <a href="https://example.com/here-to-should-com/here-to-sho
+Note: Students looking to begin work towards the Health Information Administration degree and who have not yet been admitted to IUPUI or the School of Informatics and Computing should choose the appropriate category from the menu provided here to find out how to apply.

-Note for transfer students: Transfer students who have completed HIA professional program prerequisites through another institution must first apply and be admitted to UPUI before being considered for admission in the professional program.
+Note for transfer students: Transfer students who have completed HIA professional program prerequisites through another institution must first apply and be admitted to IUPUI before being considered for admission in the professional program.